 The animal companionship of an emotional support dog can have genuine therapeutic benefits for individuals with psychiatric disabilities and less severe mental impairments.
 But unless the dog is also trained to work—to independently recognize and respond to its owner’s psychiatric disability—the dog does not qualify as a psychiatric service dog and does not receive the protections of the ADA.

 For example, people with social phobia might only feel safe enough to leave their home for food or medication if their dog accompanies them.
 Such a dog would be considered an emotional support animal.

 If, however, the same person is prone to dissociative episodes when they leave home, and their dog is trained to recognize and respond to the onset of such an episode by nudging, barking, or removing the individual to a safe location, then the dog would be considered a psychiatric service dog.

 Some states have laws that provide broader protection than the ADA.
 For example, while the ADA only applies to qualified individuals with a disability, Rhode Island’s law extends those protections to cover trainers of personal assistance animals as well.

-On the other hand, over a dozen states have disability discrimination laws that, unlike federal laws, exclude psychiatric service dogs from protection.
-(For a list of these states, see http://www.servicedogcentral.org/content/node/464.)
+On the other hand, several states have disability discrimination laws that, unlike federal laws, exclude psychiatric service dogs from protection.
 This does not mean that the ADA does not apply in those states.
 It means that psychiatric service dog owners simply do not have additional rights under state laws in these locales.
 As long as federal law applies, the ADA trumps or “preempts” the more restrictive state law.